Policy · Creativity · Game

 The Principle

-How would Palintir address the challenge animal welfare in the caged eggs supply chain?
+How would Palantir approach animal welfare in the caged chicken and egg supply chains?

 Share your take...